 Dream of:17 July 1982 (4) "Pictures From Puerto Rico"

 McSwain began lecturing, and called on students to recite cases.
-I hadn't read one of the cases and I was trying to read it.
+I had not read one particular case and I was trying to read it.
 I was concerned that McSwain might call on me to discuss the case.
 One of the people in the case was named "Love" and the name "Love" recurred repeatedly throughout the case.

-By the end of the class, McSwain had only called on two people; he hadn't called on me.
+By the end of the class, McSwain had only called on two people; he had not called on me.
 He called on one last person to discuss a case.
-When the person finished, McSwain said that the person hadn't understood the case correctly, that the case was about "due process".
+When the person finished, McSwain said that the person had not understood the case correctly, that the case was about "due process."

 As I looked over the pictures, the class ended and people began leaving.
 A fellow who had been sitting in my row walked up and began talking with me.
-He also hadn't read the case which I hadn't read.
+He also had not read the case which I had not read.
 He said he felt close to me because of that.
 He grabbed my head, kissed me right on the top of the head, then walked away.

 I had also been close to the sea and had taken pictures of seals.
 There was also a picture where I had been under a waterfall and had taken a picture of the back of the waterfall.
 There was a picture of a burning house which I apparently had seen one night.
 There was a peculiar picture of an outdoor stage.
 People were on the stage and soldiers were crouched down in front of the stage, as if they were going to attack the stage.

-I couldn't find the collage pictures, but I told Cosby he could look through the pictures I had.
-Julie (another fellow law school classmate) walked up and began looking at the pictures.
-Morrison (a law professor) also walked up and looked at the pictures.
+I could not find the collage pictures, but I told Mike that he could look through the pictures I had.
+Julie Isoline (another fellow law school classmate) walked up and began looking at the pictures.
+Michael Morrison (a law professor) also walked up and looked at the pictures.
 Morrison thought the pictures of the camp-out had been taken near a military base.
 He said, "Oh, those are around Fort Dix."

-He wasn't that interested and he walked away.
+He was not much interested and he walked away.

-Cosby made a strange statement.
-He said taking pictures was fine, if you didn't take too many while in the bathtub.
-I didn't understand what he meant at first, but finally I concluded that Cosby and his wife had had a child, and that they had taken many pictures of the child while it had been in the bathtub.
+Mike made a strange statement.
+He said taking pictures was fine, if you did not take too many while in the bathtub.
+I did not understand what he meant at first, but finally I concluded that Mike and his wife had had a child, and that they had taken many pictures of the child while it had been in the bathtub.
 The film had cost him much money.

-Cosby asked me if there were any pictures of my girlfriend Louise, whom he had never met.
+Mike asked me if there were any pictures of my girlfriend Bonnie, whom he had never met.
 I said, "Well, no. Unfortunately I didn't meet her until the second half of the time I was in Puerto Rico.
 And these are pictures from the first half.
-So there aren't any pictures of Louise here."
+So there aren't any pictures of Bonnie here."

-He seemed disappointed and I was disappointed that I didn't have any pictures of Louise to show him.
+He seemed disappointed and I was disappointed that I did not have any pictures of Bonnie to show him.

-Finally I was able to find the pictures of the collages and I showed them to Cosby.
+Finally, I was able to find the pictures of the collages and I showed them to Mike.
 I was quite proud of them.
-When I had pulled them out before, the pictures had appeared to be on thin paper like a newspaper; now they seemed more like photographs.Dream Journal Home Page
+When I had pulled them out before, the pictures had appeared to be on thin paper like a newspaper; now they seemed more like photographs.Dream Epics Home Page